aplteam/Tatin/docs/SyntaxReference.md

 The folllowing parameters can be used to amend the behaviour of `CopyRegistry` according to your needs:

-* `full`
 * `force`
 * `latest`
 * `group`
-* `list`
+* `list=`
 * `dry`
-* `verbose`
+* `verbose=`

 All these flags and options are documented as part of the `]CopyRegistry` user command, for details see there.

 There is one exception: by specifying `noDeps←1` one can prevent dependencies from being copied, and the documentation of the user command `]CopyRegistry` does not talk about this option.
-The sole reason for this is that this is only useful for test cases.
+The reason is that this is only useful for test cases.

 ### CreateReInstallParms